/poly/interactive sound installation

 material: clay, steel, plexiglass, capacitive sensors, Bela, Supercollider

-You will also be able to see the installation at the opening of the exhibition of Karolína Kohoutková on Wednesday, August 28, 2019, at 6 pm. at the Šopa Gallery at Hlavní 40 and during the opening hours from 16.00 to 18.00 until Friday 30 August 2019.
+You will be able to see the installation and learn more about it during a guided tour with the author during the opening of Karolína Kohoutková’s exhibition on Wednesday, August 28, 2019 at 6 p.m.
+The installation will be available for the public during the opening hours of the gallery from 4-6 p.m. until Friday 30.8.2019.

 Jiří Suchánek (1979) systematically works on creating permanent audiovisual installations, which he often places in unusual natural spaces.
 This enables him to explore, among other things, the durability of electronic media in harsher climatic conditions and to look for ways to (de) synchronize sound and light.
 For his light, kinetic, robotic installations he composes his own music and develops software.
 He studied at the Faculty of Fine Arts at the Czech Technical University in Brno at the video-multimedia-performance studio led by Keiko Sei and Petr Rónai.
 Later he attended several workshops and study visits, for example, CTM MusicMakersHacklab 2014, Timet (Giardino Sonoro de la Limonaia), STEIM (Orientation workshop).
 He is a member of the Institute of Sonology in The Hague.
 Currently, he is working on his dissertation thesis “Sonification and Aesthetics of Data Mapping” as a Ph.D. student at Janáček Academy of Music and Performing Arts.

 The residency is supported using public funding by Slovak Arts Council.
-The residency is also supported by Creative Industry Košice.
+The residency is also supported by Creative Industry Košice and City Košice.